 3. Be Prepared For the Negative Aspects of Moving

-Whilst you will want the pros to outweight the cons, you’ll need to be prepared for the not so good side of where you are moving.
-No where is perfect and if you move expecting a utopia, you will be in for a dissappointment.
+Whilst you will want the pros to outweigh the cons, you’ll need to be prepared for the not so good side of where you are moving.
+Nowhere is perfect and if you move expecting a utopia, you will be in for a disappointment.
 Do your research before you move so you are prepared for the downside, whilst still remembering to focus on the positives.

 4. Decide where, when you are going and check your eligibility